 Facilities include toilets, a picnic area with tables, a Heritage Coast Visitor centre and a small shop selling teas, snacks and beach goods.
 RNLI lifeguards patrol during the school summer holidays, with additional cover being provided by Southerndown Surf Life-saving Club.
 Swimming is generally safe close inshore, but there are strong currents near the headland to the east (Witches Point).
 Surf conditions are best on the low to mid tide.
 As high tide approaches submerged rocks become a problem and the quality of the waves drops.
 Fossils can be found in the cliffs on either side of the bay including gryphea, ammonites and reptile remains.

-The coast path eastwards passes the site of Dunraven Castle - a mansion house which was demolished in the 1960's.
+The coastal path eastwards passes the site of Dunraven Castle - a mansion house which was demolished in the 1960's.
 Further along this path is a good viewpoint eastwards along the coast (below), and the nearest section of the shore is known as Temple Bay.
-To get down, turn right at this point, then left up some steps from where a steep path descends to the beach.
+To reach this, turn right here, then left up some steps from where a steep path descends to the beach.
 This path emerges at the side of the beach and can be cut off by the incoming tide.
 Walking around Witches Point can be done only on exceptionally low tides.

 Behind the main car park, a footpath follows the valley to Southerndown village.
 There is a pub here (Three Golden Cups) which has outdoor seating and serves food.